 It is explained clearly here by webmed.com – how to recognize allergies and what advice to take if suffering from cat allergies.

-The Sphynx is the cat that comes to mind when thinking of a cat that does not shed hair.
+The Sphynx is the breed of cat that comes to mind when thinking of a cat that does not shed hair.

 Sphynx cats do have a very fine, fuzzy amount of hair.